Ars-Linguistica/mlconjug3/docs/usage.rst

     # conjugate a verb
     conjugations = conjugator.conjugate("aimer")

-Note that the Conjugator class expects the model object to have a similar structure as the default model, with the following methods and properties:
+Note that the Conjugator class expects the model object to have a similar structure as the default model, with the following methods and properties.

 The model should have:
     * a fit() method for training the model on a dataset